 Discarding old computers or pieces of computers leads to electronic waste, which is hard to recycle.
 This, in turn, leads to pollution of soil, water, and possibly air, if there are toxic chemicals used.
 And almost every single computer part uses some form of material that is harmful to the environment.
 It is a fact that we cannot avoid those materials from being used to build a computer.
 However, once discarded, they don’t end up well for the soil or the earth in general.

 3. Health problems

 Sitting for 8 hours per day, 5 times per week can be forgiving.
-This is applicable if you lead an active life outside of your job.
+This is applicable if you lead an active life outside your job.
 But, we don’t live in an ideal world.
 Some people work more hours and more days.
-Others keep sitting in front of a computer outside of their desk job.
+Others keep sitting in front of a computer outside their desk job.
 This leads to eyesight damage from looking at a screen, declining bone health, muscle atrophy, worsening body posture, and back, neck, and joint pain, and loss of mobility.
 If you also have a habit of snacking or drinking fizzy drinks while using your computer, it can also lead to obesity.

 4. Addiction, isolation, and wasting time

 Some people feel a compulsion to use the computer all the time.
 Although we empathize with them, this is an addiction, essentially.
 They slowly start to isolate themselves from their loved ones, stop communicating in real life, and potentially, become depressed.
 They are also wasting the time they will never get back and can suffer from insomnia, fatigue, failure to focus, and loss of studying or work performance.